Prevention and Relief of Navicular Problems

 In this article, we’ll discuss frog trimming and management.
 Many horses are stuck in a pattern they can't easily escape.
 The frogs are too weak, infected with fungus and lack the callusing necessary to be the natural, front-line impact zone nature intended.
 If the frog is too sensitive to impact the ground, the lack of stimulation reduces growth and makes callusing and digital cushion development impossible, thus it is a “wheel-spinning” vicious cycle for hoof managers.
 While thoughtful heel height trimming and the use of hoof boots with padded insoles help break this pattern, the proper trimming and management of the frog itself is critical.

 After the setup trim we should very often leave the frogs alone.
 Neither of these frogs have been trimmed at all in the past year, and both horses are all-terrain gravel crunchers.
 It would take exactly one pass through these frogs with a hoof knife to make boots a necessity on rocky terrain for the next three-four months!
 Too many professionals keep the horses in their care sensitive to rocky ground simply by over-trimming the frogs and never give it a moment's thought.

-Most vitamin and mineral deficiencies/imbalances also degrade frog integrity, yielding increased vulnerability to fungal and bacterial infection and slower tissue growth.
+Most vitamin, amino acid and mineral deficiencies/imbalances also degrade frog integrity, yielding increased vulnerability to fungal and bacterial infection and slower tissue growth.
 Read Feeding the Hoof.